GBM801 - Sustainable Leadership

 Upon successful completion of this subject the student will be able to:

-1. Identify and enhance leadership traits, competencies and behaviour to help motivate organization team members.
+- Identify and enhance leadership traits, competencies and behaviour to help motivate organization among team members.
 Clarify and develop current leadership skills through cases, projects, exercises, self and peer assessment.

-4. Understand and be able to apply communication to support sustainable leadership.
+- Understand and apply communication that support sustainable leadership.
 Compare and contrast communication modes as a leader in team and organizational structures.
-Develop a language to effectively communicate, analyze, and promote the benefits of sustainability Communicate the business case for sustainability.
+Develop a language to effectively communicate, analyze, and promote the benefits of sustainability.
+Communicate the business case for sustainability.
 Understand the business advantages of communicating sustainable practices.
 Develop strategies to communicate, share, and promote the message of sustainability.